5 Reasons You Should Take A Career Break Abroad At Fifty

 How about taking a career break abroad?

-Turning fifty is the perfect time and it’s not as ridiculous as it sounds.
+Turning fifty is a perfect time and it’s not as ridiculous as it sounds.
+More and more mature aged people are taking a year off work to travel.

-You’d be surprised how many people are taking career breaks and sabbaticals to travel the world.
+And you’d be surprised how many people are taking a career break at 50.

 Simply put a career break is dedicated time away from work.